aharwood/grails-lightweight/README.md

 grails-lightweight-deploy
 ==================

+This is a fork of a plugin originally developed by [Wotif](http://www.wotifgroup.com/).
+If you are interested in the original project, please see [here](https://github.com/wotifgroup/grails-lightweight-deploy).

 This plugin is intended to produce a lightweight, production-ready, deployable grails application.
 It embeds jetty, and uses a number of the conventions from [Dropwizard](http://dropwizard.codahale.com) that make sense.
 This includes reading configuration from an externalised yml file, auto-instrumenting of controllers with codahale metrics and exposing a secondary port for the AdminServlet.